-Prof. Lea Waters from University of Melbourne, Australia, talks about positive and strength-based parenting in this exclusive interview.
+Professor Lea Waters from the University of Melbourne, Australia, talks about positive and strength-based parenting in this exclusive interview.
+Read on

 As parents and individuals, when things go south, you know where we are getting it wrong.
 Help isn't far away either.
 In fact, help comes from within, thanks to the one word called 'positivity'.
 Welcome to a world of positive parenting.
 To understand this concept further, ParentCircle catches up with Professor Lea Waters, Director of Center of Positive Psychology, University of Melbourne, Australia, whose special study on a new concept called 'strength-based parenting' was published in the journal, Psychology.
 The study has grabbed worldwide headlines for its uniqueness.
 Here are excerpts from this exclusive Email conversation: